MicrosoftDocs/SupportArticles-docs/support/browsers/using-ftp-wininet-apis-in-vb.md

 ---
 title: How to use FTP WinInet APIs in VB with SimpleFtp
-description: Provides the sample file that describes how to use FTP WinInet APIs in a Visual Basic (VB) application with SimpleFtp. ms.date: 2/26/2020 ms.prod-support-area-path: Internet Explorer
+description: Provides the sample file that describes how to use FTP WinInet APIs in a Visual Basic (VB) application with SimpleFtp. ms.date: 02/26/2020 ms.prod-support-area-path: Internet Explorer ms.reviewer: sangchoe
 ---
 # How to use FTP WinInet APIs in Visual Basic with SimpleFtp

-_Original product version:_ &nbsp; Internet Explorer
+_Original product version:_ &nbsp; Internet Explore
+_Original KB date:_ &nbsp; 08/07/2012
 _Original KB number:_ &nbsp; 195653

 This article provides the sample file that demonstrates how to use WinInet FTP APIs in a Visual Basic (VB) application.